MDBench: Benchmarking Data-Driven Methods for Model Discovery: Related Work

 Another class of DL methods uses recurrent neural networks (RNNs) to learn a probability distribution over symbolic expressions conditioned on data.
 Deep Symbolic Regression (DSR) \cite{petersen2021deep} follows this approach.
 It trains an RNN using a risk-seeking policy gradient algorithm, where the reward is based on the predictive accuracy of sampled equations.
 However, the learning signal in this setup comes only from the scalar reward based on the $(X, y)$ fit, which can be weak and indirect.

-To overcome this limitation, uDSR \cite{landajuela2022unified} integrates optimization techniques from genetic programming (GP), linear models (LM), and large-scale pretraining (LSPT) as inner loops within the DSR framework.
+To overcome this limitation, uDSR \cite{landajuela2022unified} extends DSR by integrating optimization techniques from GP, LM, and LSPT approaches as inner loops.
 This hybrid approach achieves state-of-the-art performance on the SRBench benchmark \cite{la2021contemporary}.